- HP laptops run on Windows and hence, you must use browsers that are Windows OS friendly.

 Based on the Chromium source code instead of the EdgeHTML, Edge is the default browser for Windows 10/11.

-It runs almost all Chrome extensions and integrates much better with Windows compared to Chrome, Opera, or Firefox.
+It runs almost all Chrome extensions and integrates much better with Windows than Chrome, Opera One, or Firefox.

 Moreover, it offers enhanced privacy protection by removing any privacy-related issues related to Google products.